Refreshing Thai Chicken Lettuce Wraps with mint leaves, cilantro, peanuts, daikon and carrot strips! Enjoy with a drizzle of sweet Thai chili sauce!

 - 1 lb boneless, skinless chicken breast

 - 1 carrot

-- 3 inch daikon (green top part is sweeter)
+- 3 inch daikon radish (green top part is sweeter and less bitter)

 - 1 head butter lettuce